nsilva-n/nsilva-n/README.md

 *"To understand the machine is to understand the world, for in every loop lies a lesson, in every error, an opportunity."*

 - **Curiosity**: The desire to unravel how things work, from the simplest algorithm to the most complex systems.
-- **Craftsmanship**: Writing clean, efficient, and maintainable code is not just a goal—it’s an art.
+- **Craftsmanship**: Writing clean, efficient, and maintainable code is not just a goal - it’s an art.
 - **Collaboration**: Learning from others, sharing insights, and building together is the essence of progress.

 ---